Lee Chang-dong: Political beliefs

-Lee Chang-dong was born in Daegu, the most conservative and rightist city in Korea, to lower middle-class parents, who were left-leaning, particularly his father.
+Lee was born in Daegu, the most conservative and rightist city in Korea, to lower middle-class parents, who were left-leaning, particularly his father.
 His family came from noble class of the old Korea.
 This contradiction of growing up in an ex-noble family with socialist ties shaped his character, and subsequently his film style.

 Lee supported Roh Moo-hyun's candidacy since 2002, and after he won the elections, Lee served in the office as Minister of Culture from 2003 to 2004.
 During his term, Lee proposed a screen quota for independent film but his proposal met with fierce opposition by the Korean movie industry.
 However, in October 2006, he was rewarded for his efforts with the Chevalier (Knight) order of the Legion d'Honneur (Legion of Honor) by the French government for "his contribution to maintaining the screen quota to promote cultural diversity as a cultural minister".

 Lee has been boycotting and refusing to attend the Blue Dragon Film Awards ceremony since 2002 due to political conflicts with The Chosun Ilbo, a conservative South Korean newspaper which hosts the awards.
 Consequently, since 2002 his films have never been submitted to the competition and were excluded from the nomination for the award's best picture and best director.

-For nearly a decade until 2017, during the Lee Myung-bak and Park Geun-hye presidential administrations, Lee Chang-dong was blacklisted by the government.
+For nearly a decade until 2017, during the Lee Myung-bak and Park Geun-hye presidential administrations, Lee was blacklisted by the government.
 Artists such as Lee that were put on the blacklist were subject to investigations and denial of subsidies.
 Lee recalls of his eight-year-hiatus:

 During these eight years, I questioned myself a lot: what kind of films I want to make and what kind of films am I going to make for my audience?
 Actually, it wasn't necessary to catch up for such a long time: I just could've easily made films that people wanted to see, with a touch of my personal style so they could be critically acclaimed, but I was looking for my own films, that's all I can speak and talk about.
 At the time I was thinking about people's anger: everybody I knew back then was angry, no matter their religion or nationality or differences.
 (Burning) original story put me in connection with my own questions and story.